 - 10-12 ounces cheese (pepper jack, havarti, or another melty cheese)

-- 1/3 loaf sourdough bread (crusts removed, torn into bite-sized chunks)
+- 1/3 loaf sourdough bread (crusts removed, torn into bite-sized chunks – about 250 grams)

 Instructions

 - Chop the veg and soak the bread – Chop the onions and zucchini into a rather chunky dice.
 Dice the tomatoes, reserving the juice.
-Soak the bread in 1/4 cup half-and-half.
+Soak the bread in the reserved tomato juice.
+If you don’t have enough juice, add some milk, no more than ¼ cup together.

 - Shred the cheese and gently toss the ingredients – Shred the cheese on a box grater.
-In a large bowl, add the onion, zucchini, tomatoes and juice, the grated cheese, and the bread, tossing gently to combine.
+In a large bowl, add the onion, zucchini, tomatoes, the grated cheese, and the soaked bread, tossing gently to combine.
 Salt and pepper generously.

-- Bake the casserole – Pour the mixture into a greased baking dish and pat down gently.
-You don't want it to be perfectly flat – you want pieces of bread to peak out and caramelize.
+- Bake the casserole – Pour the mixture into a greased baking dish and pat down.
+You don't want it to be perfectly flat – you want pieces of bread to peak out and get crunchy.
 Cover with aluminum foil and bake for one hour.
-Remove the foil, increase the temperature to 400°, and bake for 5-10 minutes longer, until the tips of the bread are brown and crunchy.
+Remove the foil, and bake for 5-10 minutes longer, until the tips of the bread are browned.
 Let rest for 20 minutes or so.
+Waiting is really important because the texture becomes a bit firmer and the flavors become more vibrant as the casserole cools.

 We freeze a lot of the squash and tomatoes from our garden, so I even make this a few times in the dark of the winter, using our frozen veg.
 Still delish to me.